 Alternatively, if you want late night entertainment without having to deal with crowds, you could always check out a pre-planned event where the organizers have reserved venues and such.
 (HINT HINT AGAIN: SideQuest and RTSQ Presents!)

 In the time that I have spent at conventions, the most common mistake that I’ve seen people make is forgetting to eat.
 Seems ridiculous right?
 Well somehow in-between wandering the expo floor, running to and from panels, and having an absolute blast with everything that the convention has to offer, people forget that their bodies need energy to function!

 While energy drinks, soda, and coffee may give you a bit of a burst, you’re going to need REAL food to keep you going.
 As far as I know, the convention center WILL have food available, but from the looks of it, it’ll probably be a bit pricey.
 If you don’t want to eat what they have to offer, or shell out that much cash, you’ll need to find your way to food outside of the convention center.
 But how on earth would you do that?

-If only there was some place that conveniently put together a map of a bunch of awesome Austin eateries to visit.
-Or perhaps a fancy tool to help you find places near the convention center (Coming VERY soon!).
+If only there was some place that conveniently put together a fancy tool to help you find places to eat near the convention center.
 If you find such a place, be sure to tell your friends!

 Remember, eating and staying healthy is more important than catching an extra panel!
 You don’t want to feel like crap on Sunday because you didn’t eat on Saturday!